 |💰 Best budget hotel:||Ibis Medellin|

-- FAQs on the best areas to stay in Medellin
+8 Best areas to stay in Medellin for tourists

-1. El Poblado, where to stay in Medellin for first time tourists
+1. El Poblado, where to stay in Medellin for first-timers

-The central area, surrounding Lleras Park and Parque de El Poblado, it is known for being the city’s premier nightlife district.
+The Central Poblado, surrounding Lleras Park and Parque de El Poblado, is known for being the city’s premier nightlife district.
 By day, the area is bustling with open-air markets and trendy cafes.
 By night, the streets come alive, as locals and tourists flock to the many bars and nightclubs.

 There are several interesting museums in El Poblado.
 The Medellin Modern Art Museum is a beautiful building, housing a range of exhibitions and a large, independent cinema.
 The displays change regularly, so it’s worth checking in to see if there’s anything new to interest you, even if you have visited before.